 - Repeat 5-10 times

 This is because when you breathe slowly and deeply you activate your parasympathetic nervous system (rest and digest).
-From fight or flight to calm in minutes.
+This can help shift your body from a heightened stress response toward a calmer state.

-Do this at the onset of the first signs of anxiety.
+Try practicing this when you first notice signs of anxiety.
 Don’t wait until it’s time to panic.

 One of the most practical Anxiety tips is learning to calm the body before the mind spirals further.